debitkarma/bdn9_3rotaryenc/README.md

 Order for rotary encoders is as follows:

-`clockwise action / counter-clockwise action // click action`
+`clockwise action / counter-clockwise action`

 #### Layer 0 (default)